-"significant improvement" (a "serious weaknesses" judgment under the September 2012 Ofsted framework) or "special measures"2.

-- Where maintained schools are eligible for intervention local authorities have powers under the 2006 Act to: suspend the delegated budget of the school; appoint an Interim Executive Board (IEB); appoint additional governors; or require the governing body to enter into specified arrangements with a view to improving the performance of the school.
+- A maintained school will be "eligible for intervention" under the 2006 Act if it has not complied with a warning notice and the local authority have also given the school written notice of their intention to exercise their intervention powers under Part 4 of the 2006 Act, or where the school has been judged by Ofsted to require "significant improvement" (a "serious weaknesses" judgment under the September 2012 Ofsted framework) or "special measures"2. - Where maintained schools are eligible for intervention local authorities have powers under the 2006 Act to: suspend the delegated budget of the school; appoint an Interim Executive Board (IEB); appoint additional governors; or require the governing body to enter into specified arrangements with a view to improving the performance of the school.
 Local authorities should also consider contacting the Department for Education to discuss academy sponsorship as soon as they are being made aware that a maintained school is likely to be rated as inadequate by Ofsted. - Where maintained schools are eligible for intervention, the Secretary of State has the power to appoint additional governors, appoint an IEB, or direct the local authority to close a school.
 The Secretary of State also has the power under the Academies Act 2010 to make an academy order, subject in certain cases to consultation3. - Academies are accountable to the Secretary of State for Education.
 Therefore, local authorities should focus their school improvement activity on the schools they maintain.
-Local authorities should raise any concerns they have about an academy's performance directly with the Department for Education. - Local authority responsibilities for Special Educational Needs and Safeguarding of pupils continue to apply in respect of academies.
+Local authorities should raise any concerns they have about an academy's performance directly with their Regional Schools Commissioner. - Local authorities can, if they choose, look at overall performance in their area (including academies) using data available to them such as RAISEonline.
+This can then be used to flag up concerns with Regional Schools Commissioners; or to facilitate fora where all local schools (including academies) are able to compare data, hold each other to account and discuss school to school support. - Local authorities are responsible for those children and young people (under age 25) in its area who have, or may have, special educational needs (SEN) and must exercise its functions to identify children and young people with SEN. These SEN duties apply regardless of where the child is educated. - Local authorities have overarching duties under the Children Act 1989 in respect of the safeguarding of children in need, or those suffering or at risk of suffering significant harm, regardless of where those individual children are educated or found.
+To comply with these duties, local authorities may need to work with maintained schools, academy trusts or independent schools (wherever the individual child concerned is educated) to investigate what action they need to take to safeguard such a child.

-School Causing Concerns are defined in section 44 of the Education Act 2005 see further detail in Section 5 of this guidance
+2 School Causing Concerns are defined in section 44 of the Education Act 2005

+3 see further detail in Section 5 of this guidance